crancurello/immersion-day-core-services/tutorials/VPCFromScratch.md

-# Getting Started with VPC
+# Getting Started with Amazon VPC

 ## 1. Create a VPC from scratch